- Eligibility

 Estimated Project Funding

 Note: The budget request is entered only in the fields for "Total Federal Funds Requested" and "Total Federal & Non-Federal Funds" as described above.
-Funds may be requested for personnel (including collaborators), supplies, equipment, sub-contracts, and other allowable costs.
-Only the five-year direct cost total ($3.5 million) should be entered in the fields for "Total Federal Funds Requested" and "Total Federal & Non-Federal Funds."
-Applicable Facilities and Administrative (F&A) costs will be determined at the time of award and should not be included in the budget request.
-A detailed budget is not requested and will not be accepted.
+Funds may be requested for personnel (including collaborators), supplies, equipment, sub-contracts, data management and sharing costs, and other allowable costs.
+A detailed budget and other budget forms are not requested and will not be accepted.

 Cover Letter Attachment